val-po/ColorPickerInSwiftUI/README.md

 # Color Picker In SwiftUI
 Color Picker in SwiftUI.
-This is my first experience to work with SwiftUI.
-The CP is a powerful component to add customization features for any app.
+This is my :boy: first experience to work with SwiftUI.
+The CP is a powerful component to add customization features for any app :computer:.

 ## Screenshots